-- Nate in Leverage is the only team member who doesn't have some sort of criminal background.
+- Nate is the only team member who doesn't have some sort of criminal background.

 - Parodied in Seinfeld where George hired the best freelance electrician around to wire a battery to a Frogger arcade machine he bought so he could keep his high score.
 The electrician was disappointed that it wasn't a heist, though George said if he wanted to he could steal the necessary tools.